 Arthur H. Rogers III, president of our board, is the principal at Eno Ventures, a real estate investment firm.
 He has served on the board/executive committee for American Dance Festival for the past decade.
 He is also on the boards of Nasher Museum Friends and KIPP NC Public Schools.
 “I spent time at the public library in my hometown,” Arthur says.
 “It was an interesting modernist building – the only one in town.”

-Elizabeth Gustafson, vice-president for the Foundation, is associate dean for academic affairs and counsel to the dean at Duke Law School.
-She is also on the Durham Academy Board of Trustees and a Senior PharmAssist Board member.
+Liz Gustafson, vice-president for the Foundation, has recently retired as associate dean for academic affairs and counsel to the dean at Duke Law School.
+She previously served on the Durham Academy Board of Trustees and as a Senior PharmAssist Board member.
 She received Duke Law School's A. Kenneth Pye Award for Excellence in Education in 2021.”
-As a young child, I loved the agency, independence, and opportunity to explore all kinds of worlds through books that my library card provided me,” Elizabeth says.
+As a young child, I loved the agency, independence, and opportunity to explore all kinds of worlds through books that my library card provided me,” Liz says.

 Sam Nichols, treasurer of the Foundation, is senior vice president of First Citizens Bank.
 He previously served on the board of the Durham Chamber of Commerce and the Regional Transportation Alliance.
 He is following in his family’s footsteps: “My grandfather helped fundraise and get a public library started in a small town in the Piedmont,” Sam says.